 Even if you follow an excellent skincare regimen, a lifetime of smiling, squinting, frowning, and making other expressions can result in dynamic wrinkles.
 These are the facial lines, especially in the forehead and around the eyes, that can cause you to appear tired or angry, even when that’s not how you feel.
-Patients who get Dysport® and BOTOX® Cosmetic injections in Idaho Falls, ID, and Jackson Hole, WY, at Freeman Plastic Surgery get a convenient way to reverse these wrinkles for a refreshed appearance that still looks natural.
+At Freeman Plastic Surgery, Dysport® and BOTOX® Cosmetic injections in Idaho Falls, ID, and Jackson Hole, WY, are a convenient way to reverse these wrinkles for a refreshed appearance that still looks natural.

-Dr. Freeman and his associate, nurse practitioner Nancy Olsen, offer a range of non-surgical cosmetic treatments such as BOTOX for his patients from Pocatello and throughout Idaho, and Jackson Hole and other nearby Wyoming communities.
+Dr. Freeman and his associate, nurse practitioner Nancy Olsen, offer a range of non-surgical med spa treatments such as BOTOX for his patients from Pocatello and throughout Idaho, and Jackson Hole and other nearby Wyoming communities.
 Request an appointment online to meet with us and discuss your options.

 Many patients are curious about what sets these 2 products apart.
 Both products use the same active ingredient, botulinum toxin type A, to relax muscles and prevent wrinkles from forming.
 Their approach to achieving that goal differs slightly:

 - Protein load: Unit for unit, Dysport has fewer active proteins than BOTOX, making it more resistant to the body’s natural antibodies.

 - Consistency: Dysport is a bit thinner, which means it “spreads” more easily once injected.
 This sometimes makes it a good option for smoothing large areas of wrinkles, such as the forehead.

 - Proven history: Dysport was introduced after BOTOX, which means that BOTOX has had more time to earn its place in the lexicon of cosmetic medicine.